Maple Worksheets

 To profit optimally from these worksheets, you should work through the examples and problems in sequence as you study the textbook.
 You are not assumed to be an experienced Maple user.
 Indeed, you can work through the Maple worksheets presented here simply by opening them and pressing the Enter key repeatedly to execute in sequence the Maple commands that are already provided.
 But if you examine these commands, you should see how input parameters and functions given in the textbook examples have been inserted and might be altered in order to see how the results would change.

-A recent version of Maple must be installed on your computer.
-To explore this collection of worksheets, simply open the worksheet contents.mws and examine its three sections:
+Versions of Maple (Maple 14 and later) must be installed on your computer.
+To explore this collection of worksheets, simply open the worksheet contents.mw and examine its two sections:

 Preface - An expanded version of this introduction, with additional details.